Farm Stay at Krishna Ranch – near Udaipur

 Udaipur Diaries: Krishna Ranch

 Udaipur charmed me.
-I was wooed.
-The breathtaking rooftop views of endless mountains in the distance; the sense of vibrancy surrounding the picturesque lakes; the constant buzz of activity; the chilled out meandering cows; the enchanting architecture; the striking colors of fruits, vegetables and women donned in exquisite saris; the maze of winding streets and even the outrageous traffic scenarios – I was enthralled by it all.
+And I was wooed.
+Because the breathtaking rooftop views of endless mountains in the distance; the sense of vibrancy surrounding the picturesque lakes; the constant buzz of activity; the chilled out meandering cows; the enchanting architecture; the striking colours of fruits, vegetables and women donned in exquisite saris; the maze of winding streets and even the outrageous traffic scenarios – I was enthralled by it all.
 Udaipur re-welcomed me to India and to this travel journey, in a whole new way.
 I was beginning to feel quite at home here.

 We returned to the ranch and we all, including the horses, got ready to relax and have some dinner.
 A special pile of sand was set up for the horses to each have a quick roll in before settling in for the eve.